Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear vision of where you want to be in the next one year or two?
-If you don’t set realistic goals, it can slow progress.
-Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
-In order to increase job satisfaction be sure your goals are in line with your personal needs.
+Are you able to articulate a view of where you’d like be in the next year or two years?
+Failing to set achievable goals will hinder your progress.
+Create clear short-term and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To boost job satisfaction Make sure these goals align with your personal preferences.

-The development of meaningful relationships can lead to new job opportunities and advancements in your current role.
-Networks that are strong should not be limited to senior employees, but also your former colleagues and peers. colleagues, and also attending industry gatherings and events.
+The development of meaningful relationships could lead to new job opportunities and advancements in your current role.
+Establishing strong networks shouldn’t be limited to senior employees, but also former and present colleagues, as well as attendance at industry-related gatherings and events.

 - Volunteer for work in the organization